For ease of comprehension and translation, include a, an, and the in your writing.

 Whether to use a or an depends on the pronunciation of the word that follows it.
 Use a before any consonant sound; use an before any vowel sound, as in the following examples:

 - An hour

 - A hotel

 - A union

 To complicate matters further, some abbreviations can be both acronyms and initialisms, requiring a in one instance and an in the other.
 For example, FAQ, which some pronounce "fak" and others spell out, requires an when spelled out and a when pronounced as a word.
-The following is a list of these kinds of abbreviations with our recommendations for which article to use:
+In some cases, it can be best to use the article that aligns with how the abbreviation is pronounced.
+The following list provides our recommendations for which article to use: